 The technology is has proved to be valuable in manufacturing PPE kits, customised masks, valves, face guards, unique safety products and even in the construction of isolation wards.

-We see how 3D printing is helping in the fight against Covid-19.
-How companies are opening up their facilities to provide access to its 3D printers and expertise to find ways to safeguard people from contracting the virus.
+Through this article we see how 3D printing is helping in the fight against Covid-19 and how the 3D printing companies are opening up their facilities to provide access to its 3D printers and expertise to find ways to safeguard people from contracting the virus.

 ITALIAN HOSPITAL 3D PRINTING RESPIRATORY VALVES